Bluepr-nt/CICD-Standard/README.md

       task: alpha_release_app_a  # [Required] Reference a previous release task
   # Implementation rules:
     # 1. The deployment task MUST only update a desired state database (example: git repository)
     #    for the target environment.
-It MAY trigger a synchronization of the orchestrator with the database
+It MAY trigger a synchronisation of the orchestrator with the database
     # 2. Build artifacts MUST be pulled by the orchestrator
     # 3. Deployment configurations SHOULD be stored and versioned within the deployed application's repository
     ## Note: In this context, an orchestrator is a service able to read the desired state database
     ##       and apply/deploy the desired state, example: ***ArgoCD.
+More on this topic in future article

 ```